Pseudo-rotations vs. Rotations: Proof of the index divisibility theorem

-to be the projection to the product of the last two coordinate circles $S^1_{s}$ and $S^1_r$.
+to be the projection to the product of the two coordinate circles $S^1_{s}$ and $S^1_j$.
 These circles intersect only at the origin in $\T^2$.
-Thus, if $C_{s}^1\cap C_r^1$ is non-empty,
+Thus, if $C_{s}^1\cap C_j^1$ is non-empty, we have

 which is exactly the origin in $\T^2$.
 As a consequence, $\pi(\Gamma_1)$ contains the origin $\{(1,1)\}$.
-On the other hand, $\pi(\Gamma_1)$ is a parallel transport of a subgroup and, to be more precise, of $\pi(\Gamma_0)$.
-Hence, then it is also a subgroup and
+On the other hand, $\pi(\Gamma_1)$ is a parallel translation of a subgroup and, to be more precise, of $\pi(\Gamma_0)$.
+A parallel translation of a subgroup is necessarily a subgroup when it contains the unit element.
+Hence, $\pi(\Gamma_1)$ is also a subgroup and

-and furthermore $\pi(\Gamma_0)=\pi(\Gamma)$ since $\vec{\lambda}$ is a topological generator.
+and furthermore $\pi(\Gamma_0)=\pi(\Gamma)$ since $\vec{\lambda}\in\Gamma_1$ is a topological generator.

 In particular, $\pi(\vec{\lambda})\in\pi(\Gamma_0)$.
 As a consequence, for some $t\in\R$ we have